(This blog was originally posted in July but is now updated with new information.)

 Saturated fatty acids can be grouped into three main categories: long-chain, medium-chain, and short-chain fatty acids.
 Both the length of the carbon chain of the fatty acid and the degree of hydrogen saturation determine the fatty acid’s properties and their effects on health.

 Medium-chain fatty acids (MCFAs) have chains of 6-12 carbon atoms.
-Some of the most common MCFAs in this group are lauric acid, capric acid, caprylic acid, and caproic acid.
+Some of the most common MCFAs in this group are lauric acid (C:12), capric acid (C:10), caprylic acid (C:8), and caproic acid (C:6).
 Unlike palmitic acid and myristic acid, these fatty acids do not increase the risk of cardiovascular disease.
 In fact, they have been proven to benefit overall health thanks to the way they are processed by the body (more on this in a moment).
 Virgin coconut oil and breast milk are the richest sources of MCFAs.

 Short-chain fatty acids (SCFAs) contain fewer than 6 carbon atoms.
 Some of the most common are butyric acid (4 carbon atoms long), propionic acid (3 carbon atoms long), and acetic acid (2 carbon atoms long).
 SCFAs are the end products of intestinal microbial fermentation of fiber.
 This means that, unlike LCFAs and MCFAs, they are mainly produced by the body.
 Research has shown that SCFAs have an important role to play in supporting gut health.
 They are also thought to promote overall health and decrease the risk of inflammatory diseases such as obesity, heart disease, and diabetes.